wiki3-ai/wiki3-app/docs/execution-design.md

 ### How the Desktop App Runs Code

 Wiki3 for Mac is a **Tauri 2** desktop app.
-It does **not** launch Python interpreters, spawn kernel processes, or run containers.
-Instead it opens a WebView window pointing at a remote JupyterLite site and acts as a permission-gated host.
+It opens a WebView window pointing at a JupyterLite site and acts as a permission-gated host.
+It does **not** launch Python interpreters or spawn Jupyter kernel processes — kernels run inside the WebView's JupyterLite (Pyodide WASM, JavaScript, AI SDK Chat).

+For *local-preview* serving (the `Serve` button on a wiki card), the app does run an Apple Container that hosts the JupyterLite static build.
+The design and failure modes of that path are documented separately in [networking.md](./networking.md).
+The container hosts the *site*, not the kernel — kernels are still in-WebView.

 ```
 ┌──────────────────────────────────────────────────┐